paulovn/ml-vm-notebook/README.md

-  running the Jupyter Notebook server), including Spark command-line applications such as `spark-submit`, `spark-shell`, `pyspark`, etc as well as Python commands (use either `ipython` or `python`, which points to the virtualenv where all is intalled).
+  running the Jupyter Notebook server), including Spark command-line applications such as `spark-submit`, `spark-shell`, `pyspark`, etc as well as Python commands (use either `ipython` or `python`, which points to the virtualenv where all is installed).
 * The `vagrant` user is intended for administrative tasks (and is the owner of all the installed Python & Spark stack).